 Over my 18 year career in financial services across professional accounting firms, corporate finance and advisory as well as retail and wholesale banking businesses, I have watched with interest the rise in the demand for “value add” services from a finance function.
 This interest has not only led me to establishing Model Citizn, a specialist financial modelling consulting firm, but also joining Banjo as their CFO and consulting for a leading professional services firm within their financial and business modelling team.

 In recent years I have developed a theory that financial modelling expertise has become the predominant talent requirement for career advancement in Finance and it seems I’m not the only one with this opinion.
 Two large professional firms previously published white papers on a related topic which is easy to understand but much more difficult to implement.
-The Ernst & Young paper “The DNA of the CFO” (published in 2010) and the Deloitte paper “Changing Focus: Finance business partnering in Australia” (published in 2013) both point to the changes in services and expectations on CFOs and their teams to deliver more insight and strategic decision making that is commercially on point.
+The Ernst & Young paper “The DNA of the CFO” (published in 2010) and the Deloitte paper “Changing Focus: Finance business partnering in Australia” (published in 2013 – no longer available) both point to the changes in services and expectations on CFOs and their teams to deliver more insight and strategic decision making that is commercially on point.
 The words “insight”, “strategic decision making” and “trusted advisor” all rely on financial modelling as a key ingredient in both producing, extracting and delivering this value-add.

 As a member of a Finance team it’s just not good enough anymore to simply deliver the historical results and explain what happened, (even with the ubiquitous fancy dashboard report!).
 The harsh reality is that no one cares unless that explanation can be used to make a strategic decision which will enable real value creation and hence incremental increase in the valuation of the company, its returns or efficiency in the capital structure.